239 copy.jpg

-I am so glad you are here in search of information and resources on dyscalculia!
+I am so glad you are here!

 My Dyscalculia Education:

-While I have a Bachelor of Arts degree from Seattle Pacific University, my learning on dyscalculia began in 2017 with the discovery of my daughter’s dyscalculia.
+I have a Bachelor of Arts degree from Seattle Pacific University, but my learning on dyscalculia began in 2017 with the discovery of my daughter’s dyscalculia.
 I began reading everything I could find on the subject and observing the impact of dyscalculia on school and daily life.

 Implementing newly-learned dyscalculia teaching methods, I worked with my daughter for three years on math at home.
 She returned to public school, acing her algebra and geometry classes.
 But more importantly, the transformational understanding of her dyscalculia led to less anxiety, greater confidence, and stronger self-advocacy skills.